A Streetcar Named Desire: Plot

-Later, Stanley repeats gossip to Stella from a seedy salesman with contacts in Laurel that Blanche was fired from her teaching job for involvement with an under-age student and that she lived at a hotel known for prostitution.
+Later, Stanley repeats gossip to Stella from a seedy salesman with contacts in Laurel that Blanche was fired from her teaching job for sleeping with an underage student and that she had lived at a hotel known for prostitution afterwards.
 Stella erupts in anger over Stanley's cruelty after he reveals he has already told Mitch.
 Later that evening, at Blanche's birthday party, there is an empty seat at the table for Mitch.
 Stanley gives Blanche a birthday "present", a one-way ticket back to Laurel by Greyhound bus.
 An argument ensues between Stella and Stanley, but is cut short as Stella goes into unexpected labor and is taken by her husband to the hospital.

 As Blanche waits at home alone, Mitch arrives and confronts Blanche with the stories that Stanley has told him.
-She eventually confesses that the stories are true.
-She pleads for forgiveness.
+She eventually confesses that the stories are true but pleads for forgiveness.
 An angry and humiliated Mitch rejects her.
 Nevertheless, he demands sex from her, suggesting that it is his right since he has waited for so long for nothing.
 Blanche threatens to cry fire and tells him to get out.

 Stanley returns home to find Blanche alone in the apartment.
 She has descended into another fantasy about an old suitor coming to provide financial support and take her away from New Orleans.
 She falsely claims that Mitch had asked for her forgiveness, but she had rejected him.
-Stanley goes along with the act before angrily scorning Blanche's lies, hypocrisy and behavior, and calling out her lie about Mitch.
+Stanley goes along with the act before scorning Blanche and calling out her lie about Mitch.
 He advances toward her; in response, she threatens to attack him with a broken bottle, but is overpowered.
 Blanche collapses on the floor and Stanley is last seen taking her unconscious into his bed.

 Some time in the near future, during a poker game at the Kowalski apartment, Stella and Eunice are seen packing Blanche's meager belongings while Blanche takes a bath in a catatonic state, having suffered a mental breakdown.
-Although Blanche has told Stella about Stanley raping her (which he denies), Stella cannot bring herself to believe her sister's story.
-When a doctor and a matron arrive to take Blanche to the hospital, she initially resists them and the nurse painfully restrains her.
+Although Blanche has told Stella about Stanley raping her (which he denies), Stella will not bring herself to believe her sister's story.
+When a doctor and a nurse arrive to take Blanche to a mental institution, she initially resists them and the nurse painfully restrains her.
 Mitch, present at the poker game, breaks down in tears.
 The doctor is far more gentle and she goes willingly with him, saying, "Whoever you are – I have always depended on the kindness of strangers."
 The poker game continues, uninterrupted.